eeub03/MLETask/README.md

 `ipython kernel install --name ".venv" --user`

+### Adding new packages to repo.
+To add a new package to repository and start using it immediately you can run the following commands:

+`uv add <package_name>`
+then
+`uv sync`
+Which will update the venv.

 ## Running Jupyter Notebooks.

 Once you have done this, you can run the notebook either in VSCode or via JupyterLabs/Notebooks.

 Running in VSCode should work natively for recent versions, but if not you can download the [Jupyter extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) from the extensions marketplace.

+This will then enable the notebooks to be rendered.
+If you have been following the README up to this point, you should be be able to run the notebook and select the venv as the kernel.

 ## Running the Pipeline Script

-There is a pipeline script in `claims_pipeline/src/pipeline.py`.
+There is a pipeline script in `src/claims_pipeline/pipeline.py`.
 In this pipeline, we perform Data collection, cleaning, training and validation.
 Then we produce a model artifact, ready for deployment for inference.

-## Running GitHub Actions Locally.

-In order to run github actions locally, we can make use of Docker Engine/Desktop, act and Github Local actions.
-This accelerates testing by avoiding committing to main and allowing for debugging of cicd locally.

-Once Docker is installed, you can install
+This script performs the following steps:
+1. Data collection
+2. Data preprocessing
+3. Model Training
+4. Parameter Hyper Tuning
+5. Packaging of Model.

+## CICD
+In order to support deployment of the model, Github Actions have been created to start the process of deploying models to development, pre-production and production environments.